This photo Valentines Day card, started with our first 2 years. I actually first published this post in 2012!

 First I positioned the kids outside in good light against a brick wall.
 I liked the background and was going for quick and easy – so without doing a full on photo shoot, the brick wall would have to do.

-I use Adobe Lightroom for all of my photo editing and bring it into Photoshop for text – but that is ME, and for a quick easy solution without having to buy fancy photo editing software – I would recommend just throwing your photo in PicMonkey.
+I would recommend just throwing your photo in Canva.
 It’s free and easy to use, plus has several fun fonts and features for editing your photographs and graphics.
+It’s super easy to use, perfect for making this

 I printed these off on cardstock paper.